-Balance transfer credit cards usually come with a promotional 0% annual percentage rate (APR) on balance transfers for a set period, typically between 12 and 20 months.
+Balance transfer credit cards usually come with an introductory 0% annual percentage rate (APR) on balance transfers for a set period, typically between nine and 21 months.
 The idea is to transfer your debts to the new card and pay off that debt during the introductory period to avoid paying interest.

 If you don't think you'll be able to pay most of the balance before the promotional period ends, check to see whether your new card's ongoing APR is lower than the rates you're currently paying on your other cards.
 If it's not, this option might not be the best way to deal with your debt.

 2. Debt Consolidation Loan

 Another option is to get a debt consolidation loan that offers a lower APR than you're paying on your current debt.
 If your credit score is in good shape, this type of personal loan can help you reduce your total interest charges by hundreds or even thousands of dollars.

 Debt consolidation loans can be particularly helpful with credit card debt because, unlike credit cards, personal loans have set repayment terms.
 If your card's minimum payment has made you complacent about paying off your debt, a personal loan can help.